Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-age-verification.md

 ## Usage and parameters
 Signaturgruppen Broker supports a userdata minimal, GDPR optimized age verification flow that utilizes MitID using the service providers active MitID agreement (logo, service provider name etc) with optimized idp paramaters such as MitID reference text and login flow AAL level defaults.

-In order to active the flow, you setup an OIDC request as normal for MitID flows, with the following changes:
+In order to activate the flow, you setup an OIDC request as normal for MitID flows, with the following changes:

 * **scope**: openid minimal age_verify:age
 * **idp_values**: mitid (optinal, if MitID is the only active IdP for the client)